-When it comes to car accidents, in some states it's often pretty clear who is at fault.
+When it comes to Texas car accidents, in some states it's often pretty clear who is at fault.
 However, in Texas, there's a system in place known as modified comparative fault.
 But, what is that you ask?
-Before we dive into its meaning, let's look at an example of how this might be used when determining who is really at fault.
+Before our Houston car accident lawyer dives into its meaning, let's look at an example of how this might be used when determining who is really at fault.

 If a driver runs a red light and crashes into another car legally crossing the intersection, the red light runner clearly caused the accident.
 Similarly, if someone turns the wrong way onto a one-way street and strikes an oncoming vehicle, the driver who turned the wrong way is at fault.

 But in plenty of cases, who is at fault for a car accident is less clear cut.
 Or to put it another way, often both drivers in a two vehicle crash bear some responsibility for the accident.

 Here’s another example: You are driving 10 miles an hour over the speed limit on the interstate when a car cuts into your lane without warning.
 They don’t signal and they make their move when there clearly isn’t enough space for them to slide in front of you safely.

 The result is inevitable.
 The two cars make contact, damaging the rear end of the car that swerved over into your lane and the front end of your car.
 Who is at fault?

 Well, the truth is that you and the other driver both bear some responsibility here.
 The other driver may have been driving recklessly and may have failed to signal their intentions, but you were speeding.
 The odds are pretty good that the responding officer will cite both of you.